smrutikant/object-storage-management/README.md

   - Click "Upload File" button
   - Select one or multiple files (up to 10)
   - Click "Upload Files" to start the upload
+- **Upload Folders**:
+  - Click "Upload Folder" button
+  - Use the folder selector to choose a folder from your computer
+  - Modern browsers (Chrome, Edge, Opera) offer improved folder selection without browser alerts
+  - The folder structure will be preserved during upload
+  - Maximum 10 files per folder and 5GB total size
+  - Watch real-time progress as the folder uploads
 - **Download File**: Click the download icon next to a file
 - **Delete File**: Click the delete icon next to a file
 - **Move File**: